WpW: Object Cache Support in LSCache

 OFF, transients have nowhere to go.
 Without transients, you don’t receive server status notices (such as

 XXXX has been completed successfully.).
-Enable Store Transients to get server notices when Cache WP Admin is disabled.
+If you have disabled Cache WP Admin, then you can use Store Transients to get server notices.
+This is set to

 Why do You Need LSCache for This?